PriorDescent/DHPrimerDirectedReading/DHPrimer Notes.md

 	-A Reflection Note: Describe your experience, difficulties, discoveries, or questions.

--A Week 1 Memo Note: Summary of what you did/learned this week.
+-A Week 1 Memo Note: Summary of what I did/learned this week.

 -Download these notes by right-clicking in the file pane > Download